Anaminus/roblox-cure/README.md

 	default, this folder contains documentation for the built-in global packages.

-- `settings` (Configuration)

-	Used by the *settings* global package to contain setting objects.
-Value objects may be added here as initial settings.

 Note that the `global` folder, as well as the `packages` and `scripts` folders of each peer, may contain sub-folders.
 Cure will automatically recurse every folder, looking for sources.